CHARTER FOR THE SOUTHWEST HILLS NEIGHBORHOOD ASSOCIATION

 (c) Sponsor neighborhood improvement projects and social events.

 (d) Maintain and foster neighborhood communication with the City of Eugene and with other public or private entities by identifying and advocating the Southwest Hills Neighborhood Association’s position on issues such as land use and zoning, transportation and traffic, and public safety; housing, school, and community facilities; parks and recreation; economic development; issues affecting the elderly and youth; and other factors related to sustainability, livability, and other social and economic aspects of our neighborhood.

 Section 2.
-The association shall address all matters which affect the neighborhood in accordance with the City of Eugene’s Neighborhood Organization Recognition Policy Resolution 255, or subsequent revisions to the ordinance.
+The Association shall address all matters that affect the neighborhood in accordance with the City of Eugene’s Neighborhood Organization Recognition Policy Resolution 2554, or subsequent revisions to the ordinance.

 Article IV.
 Membership.

 Section 1.
-Members are any resident and/or property owner within the geographic boundaries described in Article II.
-Membership is also extended to the single legal representative of a business or non-profit located within said boundaries.
-Membership rights and benefits :
+Members are any resident, property owner, or single representative of a business or non-profit within the geographic boundaries described in Article II.
+Membership rights and benefits:

 (b) Each member shall be entitled to one vote.

-(c) Each corporation, partnership, non-profit agency, or business shall be entitled to one vote.
+(c) Each business or non-profit agency shall be entitled to one vote.